-The Future of Ad Fraud
+The Future of Digital Ad Fraud

 Despite the efforts of groups like TAG, ad fraud is expected to cost the industry $44 billion by 2022.
 Ad fraud management platform Pixalate reports that while marketers are ramping up ad spend in over-the-top (OTT) video, nearly 19% of the traffic in those channels is fraudulent.
 Additionally, last year, mobile advertisers fell prey to a multi-million dollar scam involving more than 125 apps and websites — and will likely face similar challenges in 2019.

 In order to ensure a brighter future for digital advertising, brands, ad networks, and agencies must continue to work together to create more transparent practices.
 In the short term, closely monitoring campaigns and pre-qualifying publishers can go a long way in boosting the return your digital advertising investment.

 With over a decade of experience across digital marketing, content, creative, and PR, Sarah is a creative and dynamic thinker who loves to delight clients with unique and relatable content.
 Sarah graduated from UC Berkeley with a BA in Sociology.